ITstreet1/REDBoard-CH55x-series/README.md

 ##
-The CH559L, CH559T, CH549F, and CH552E can be programmed over Arduino IDE using an awesome library by DeqingSun https://github.com/DeqingSun/ch55xduino
+The CH559L, CH559T, CH549F, and CH552E can be programmed over Arduino IDE using an awesome support package by DeqingSun https://github.com/DeqingSun/ch55xduino
 Those boards come with MCU datasheets, and PCB schematics, and are free to use.
 Although a proper credit would be nice.